JonasPardon/Cerulean/README.md

 The aim is to be simple and easy to use, without having too many very specific modules - keep it a bit barebones.

+The name 'Cerulean' is not set in stone, I am bad at thinking up names and consider this the WIP name.

 ## Project goals
 * I'm primarily doing this to get better at Laravel/VueJS and coding in general
 * Provide a lightweight and pretty barebones ERP that can be used by small businesses